arnobtarafder/arnobtarafder/README.md

 <h3 align="center">I'm an enthusiastic and passionate Web Developer from Bangladesh ❤</h3>

-A self-taught, passionate and fast-learner full-stack developer 🎯 from Dhaka, 🇧🇩 🌎.
-Now I'm a final year student of undergrad Software Engineering 👨‍🎓.
+A self-taught, passionate and fast-learner full-stack developer 🎯 from Dhaka, Bangladesh(BD) 🌎.
 I love to work with new technologies and developing web applications 🔭.
 Currently, I am learning how to improve the performance of progressive web applications for better user experience 🌱.
 I’m looking to apply my skills as part of a fast-paced, quality-driven team in order to build better experiences on the web 🚀.

 ![](https://visitor-badge.glitch.me/badge?page_id=PriontoAbdullah.PriontoAbdullah)
 ![age](https://img.shields.io/badge/age-24-blueviolet)